 The average salary of a data scientist in India varies by city.
 One of the most important variables in deciding a data scientist's income is geography.

-The actual data scientist salary in Bengaluru is approximately ₹10.6 Lakhs.
+The actual data scientist salary in Bengaluru is approximately ₹10.6 LPA.

-The overall starting salary of data analysts in India is ₹10.1 Lakhs.
+The overall starting salary of data analysts in India is ₹10.1 LPA.

-The typical data scientist salary in Maharashtra is ₹10 Lakhs.
+The typical data scientist salary in Maharashtra is ₹10 LPA.

 The starting salary of data scientists in India is determined by their experience level.
 Every organisation does have a budget set aside for various salary payouts depending on a variety of characteristics such as professional experience, recognised abilities, and so on.